 Supplies and Materials

-The studio is fully stocked with Sprint chemicals for black and white film and paper development.
+The studio is stocked with EcoPro Chemistry for black and white film and paper development.
 You will be notified in advance of the estimated studio fee for your class.

 The school maintains a comprehensive hazardous waste program and asks that you limit the materials you bring to campus to those classified as non-toxic.
 The material must be in its original packaging.
 A $2 or $10/person environmental fee will be assessed for all classes.
 In order to limit the hazardous waste generated in the studios, we cannot allow students to bring toxic materials outside of the class supply list into studios.